alvarotrigo/skrollTop.js/README.md

 ## Introduction

 Why another smooth scrolling library?
 Don't we have enoguth?
 Indeed we do!
 And some are great in fact!
 But I didn't need such a big amout of code for my simple purpose of using `scrollTop` programatically.
-This is only 400bytes!
+This is only 400 bytes minified!

 This library reduces the code to the bary minimum and stills providing some nice features such as: